Isiah Kiner-Falefa Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, which ranks 12th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 15th in MLB.

-- The Rays allow the fewest home runs in baseball (20 total, 0.6 per game).
+- Rays pitchers combine to give up the first-fewest home runs in baseball (21 total, 0.6 per game).

-- Chirinos makes his first start of the season for the Rays.
+- Guerra (0-0) gets the start for the Rays, his second of the season.

-- The 29-year-old righty has appeared in relief four times this season.
+- In his last appearance -- out of the bullpen on Saturday -- the right-hander threw one scoreless inning against the New York Yankees without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.